WHO WE ARE

 - We promise to create experiences accessible to kids from all economic backgrounds.

-- We promise to hire local artists and pay them real wages.
+- We promise to hire local artists and commit to gender parity on and off the stage.

 - We promise to produce plays that are inclusive of stories from LA’s diverse cultural fabric.